Sofia Richie Sets Instagram On Fire In Little Black Bikini

 Sofia Richie heated up social media to kick off the week, and her followers were left drooling over her latest photo.

-On Monday, Sofia Richie took to her Instagram account to share a brand new picture of herself leaving very little to the imagination in a skimpy little bikini.
+On Monday, Sofia Richie took to her Instagram account to share a brand new picture of herself leaving very little to the imagination in a skimpy swimsuit.
 In the sexy snapshot, the model, who is the daughter of music legend Lionel Richie, is seen standing on a lavish yacht as she sported a tiny black bikini.

-Sofia’s swimwear flaunted her ample cleavage, which popped out of the top, and showcased her flat tummy, rock-hard abs, toned arms, and long, lean legs.
+Sofia’s swimwear flaunted her ample cleavage, which popped out of the top, and showcased her rock-hard abs, toned arms, and long, lean legs.

-Richie had her long, sandy blonde hair pulled back into a sleek bun and sported a minimal makeup look for the photo.
+Richie had her long, sandy blonde hair pulled back into a sleek bun and sported minimal makeup for the photo.

 Sofia’s glam look consisted of a bronzed glow, pink blush on her cheeks, and a light pink color on her lips.
 She also accessorized her beach look with a pair of dark sunglasses as she struck a sultry pose for the camera during her day of fun in the sun.